A New Approach to Examine q-Steiner Systems: Punctured -Steiner Systems

 If $\dS$ is a $q$-Steiner system $\dS_q(t,k,n)$, we would like to know if the $p$-punctured system $\dS'$ has some interesting properties, i.e. $\dS'$ has some uniqueness properties related to the punctured $k$-subspaces and the punctured (contained) $t$-subspaces.
 The motivation is to define a new set of designs which must exist if the related $q$-Steiner systems $\dS_q(t,k,n)$ exist.
 But, these new designs can exist even if the related $q$-Steiner systems do not exist.
 If the nonexistence of such designs can be proved, then the related $q$-Steiner systems won't exist too.
 On the other hand, the existence of such a design might lead to a construction for the related $q$-Steiner system.

 For puncturing there is an inverse operation called \emph{extension}.
-A related operation for our discussion, which is completely of different nature from extension, is the \emph{expansion}.
+A related operation for our discussion, which is completely of a different nature from extension, is the \emph{expansion}.
 These two operations are defined next.

 A $t$-subspace $X$ of $\F_q^m$ is \emph{extended} to a $t'$-subspace $Y$ of $\F_q^{m'}$, where $t' \geq t$, $m'>m$, and $m'-m \geq t'-t$, if $X$ is the subspace obtained from $Y$ by puncturing $Y$ $m'-m$ times.
-Note, that the extension of a subspace is not always unique, as we will prove in the sequel (see lemma~\ref{lem:addNone}), but there is always a unique outcome for puncturing.
+Note, that the \emph{extension} of a subspace is not always unique, as we will prove in the sequel (see lemma~\ref{lem:addNone}), but there is always a unique outcome for puncturing.
 In other words, a $p$-punctured $t$-subspace $X$ of $\F_q^m$ can be obtained from a few different $t'$-subspaces of $\F_q^{m+p}$.
+The new columns are added as the last columns of extended subspace.
+But, similarly to puncturing, they can added theoretically between any set of columns.
+To make the paper consistent, we will make the extensions only to the end of the columns of the related subspaces, unless otherwise is specifically stated.

 To prove our claims we will need some general way to represent subspaces, in such a way that the representation of the punctured subspace $X'$ will be derived directly from the representation of the subspace $X$.
 For this purpose two different representations will be used for a $k$-subspace $X$ of $\F_q^m$.
 The first representation is by an $(q^k-1) \times m$ matrix which contains the $q^k-1$ nonzero vectors of $X$.
 Each nonzero vector of $X$ is a row in this matrix.
 The second representation is by a $k \times m$ matrix which is the generator matrix for $X$ in reduced row echelon form.
 A $k \times n$ matrix with rank $k$ is in {\it reduced row echelon form} if the following conditions are satisfied. \begin{itemize} \item The leading coefficient of a row is always to the right of the leading coefficient of the previous row.